TheQooseGoose/TheQooseGoose/README.md

 - Replicated projectiles.
 (Fixed issue where client would watch the host fire two bullets in two different directions).
 - Animation montages (weapon recoil) when firing and not out of ammo.
 Different montage for different positions.
 Ex: Prone firing vs. Stand firing
 - AI dealt damage based on the struck bone in the skeletal mesh.
 Ex: A hit to a limb does half damage.
 A hit to the torso does normal damage.
 A hit to the head deals double damage.
+- Prevent player from discarding a full magazine.
+When discaring a non-empty magazine, the ammo is wasted.

 ### Planned
 - Ammo drops/pickups